byunsy/edgecopy/README.md

 ---
 ### Test dataset

-We have provided a small 1KGP dataset for test runs.
-They are located in `test-dataset` directory.
+We have provided a small 1000 Genomes Project dataset for a quick test run (under 10 minutes).
+They are located in `demo-dataset` directory.
 It includes the following:
-- A list of FTP locations for 16 European CRAM files
 - A list of example input file-paths for the 16 BAM files
-- A list of four duplicated loci and their genomic positions
+- A duplicated locus and its genomic positions
 - A BED file containing genomic positions for ~185,000 exons
 - A TSV file containing the read counts mapped to the ~185,000 exons for the 16 samples

-Please see [test-dataset](test-dataset/) for full instructions.
+Please see [demo-dataset](demo-dataset/) for full instructions.

 ---
 ### Issues